mojaloop/ml-testing-toolkit-ui/README.md

 ### 1.2 Running locally

-The following softwares should be installed on your system to run the toolkit ui locally.
+The following software should be installed on your system to run the toolkit ui locally.

 * Git
 * NodeJS